 - Adafruit TPL5110 Low Power Timer or Log-a-Long Timer Kit (select above)

-- Resistor to set the logging interval to about 10 minutes
+- Eight resistors to set the logging interval between 2 to 110 minutes

 - 3.3v MicroSD card board